Willie Green: Coaching career

+Assistant coach (2016–2021)

 On August 9, 2016, Green was hired by the Golden State Warriors coaching staff as an assistant coach.
 He won his first championship when the Warriors defeated the Cleveland Cavaliers in five games of the 2017 NBA Finals.
 Green won his second straight championship when the Warriors defeated the Cavaliers in four games of the 2018 NBA Finals.

 On June 26, 2019, he was hired as an assistant coach for the Phoenix Suns.

+New Orleans Pelicans (2021–2025)

 On July 22, 2021, Green was named head coach of the New Orleans Pelicans.
-After starting the season 1-12, Green led the Pelicans to a 36-46 record, finishing ninth in the Western Conference and securing a spot in the NBA Play-In Tournament.
+After starting the season 1–12, Green led the Pelicans to a 36–46 record, finishing ninth in the Western Conference and securing a spot in the NBA play-in tournament.
 The Pelicans would go on to beat the San Antonio Spurs and the Los Angeles Clippers en route to their first playoff berth since the 2017–18 season.
 Green and the Pelicans would ultimately fall to the Phoenix Suns, Green's former team, in six games in the First Round.

+Green and the Pelicans started the 2022–23 season off strong, tied with the Denver Nuggets for first place in the Western Conference at the start of 2023 with a 23–12 record.
+However, injuries to multiple players, including Zion Williamson and Brandon Ingram, saw the team regress significantly during the second half of the season.
+The Pelicans finished ninth in the Western Conference, qualifying for the play-in tournament for the second consecutive season.
+Their season ended with a 123–118 loss to the Oklahoma City Thunder on April 12, 2023.
+Despite their struggles, Green and the Pelicans finished the regular season with a 42–40 record, marking Green's first winning season as a head coach.

+After a 2–10 start to the 2025–26 season, placing New Orleans at the bottom of the Western Conference, Green was fired on November 15, 2025.